livewire/docs/source/docs/state-management.blade.md

 public $message = 'Hello ' . auth()->user()->first_name;
 @endcode

-Unfortunately, this is illegal in PHP.
-However, you can initialize properties at run-time using the `mount` method/hook in Livewire.
+Unfortunately, this is invalid PHP (you can't assign the result of an expression to a property directly).
+However, you can initialize properties using the `mount` method/hook in Livewire.
 For example:

 @codeComponent([
     'className' => 'HelloWorld.php',